JosephusZhou/easy-dev/README.md

 ![Example](https://github.com/JosephusZhou/easy-dev/blob/master/images/demo.png)

+## Change logs

+* 0.0.3
+    * Fix a bug that cannot use edit shortcuts under MacOS

+* 0.0.2
+    * Adjust the initial size of the window
+    * Optimization constant naming
+    * Automatically run the "git add *" command after copying the files

+* 0.0.1
+    * First version

 ## Features

-- Simplify the operation of copying multiple different dpi resource files
+* Simplify the operation of copying multiple different dpi resource files

 ## Developing

-- Refactoring the UI interface with React (Learning React now)
+* Refactoring the UI interface with React (Learning React now)

-- Add tinypng image compression support
+* Add tinypng image compression support

 ## How To Use